Uniquely, Don-Bur manufacture and finish the entire product in-house.

 Providing the backbone to every product, the chassis/ subframe is perhaps the most important component.
 It provides the core structure and strength and is subjected to the highest stresses and strains.

 It is therefore critical to ensure that the chassis is entirely suited to the intended operation.
-A brewery, for instance, is likely to operate at 44T GVW, will want the lowest unladen weight and will continually subject the flooring and structure to heavy impacts.
-On the opposite end of the scale, a garment carrier is not as limited by weight but will demand the best possible internal cubic capacity.
+A brewery, for instance, will want the lowest unladen weight and will continually subject the flooring and structure to heavy impacts.
+On the opposite end of the scale, a garment carrier will demand the best possible internal cubic capacity and effective use of space.

 Body (or component) manufacture includes the core body sections such as front bulkhead, rearframe and roof.
 For more complex vehicles, it will also include items such as lift pillars and uniframes for hydraulic lifting decks.